Standard Precautions (continued)

 • Additional practices to ensure respiratory hygiene, sharps safety, safe injection practices, and effective management of sterilization and disinfection for equipment and environmental surfaces.

-• If needed, additional precautions can be used, such as a surgical mask or face shield, or other physical barriers, such as a splash shield to work behind.
+• If needed, additional precautions, such as a surgical mask or face shield, or other physical barriers, such as a splash shield to work behind, can be used.

-Further information about standard precaution can be found from the CDC here.
+Further information about standard precautions can be found from the CDC here.